coolinmc6/enigma-mixins-tutorial/readme.md

   docMixin, objectMixin
 };
 ```
-Notice that the the "types" property says "GenericObject" and "Doc".
+Notice that the the "types" property says "GenericObject" and NOT "Doc".
 This method will ONLY be available for Generic Objects.
-Don't forget to export our objectMixin:
+(Don't forget to export our objectMixin at the bottom of the mixins.js file).

 ```js
 // app.js